Find Cheap SR-22 Auto Insurance Quotes in Tennessee

 An SR-22 is a document issued directly from your insurance company to the state of Tennessee.
-The SR-22 certifies that you have the state-required liability car insurance from that company, and the company is financially responsible in case of an accident in which you're at fault, up to your policy coverage limits.
-As such, it's sometimes also referred to as a certificate of future financial responsibility.
+It certifies you have the state-required liability car insurance from that company, and the company is financially responsible if you're at fault in an accident, up to your policy coverage limits.
+As such, an SR-22 is sometimes referred to as a certificate of future financial responsibility.

-SR-22 forms are required for Tennessee drivers who have been designated as high-risk, typically after their licenses have been suspended after a conviction.
-In order to get your license reinstated, you'll need to show evidence that you've purchased SR-22 insurance that meets the state's minimum requirements.
-The most common reasons for a driver's license to be suspended in Tennessee are: a DUI, driving without insurance, or being convicted of multiple smaller infractions, like speeding tickets, over a short period of time.
+Common reasons for a driver's license to be suspended in Tennessee are: a DUI, driving without insurance or being convicted of multiple smaller infractions, such as speeding tickets over a short period of time.

-You may need to file for an SR-22 in order to reinstate your driving privileges in Tennessee even if you don't own a vehicle or have one registered to you.
-This could happen if you get a DUI while driving a car that belonged to someone else, or you sold your car while your license was suspended.
-In order to legally drive a car while you're required to have an SR-22, you can buy a kind of nonowner car insurance called nonowner SR-22 insurance.
-Quotes for nonowner SR-22 insurance coverage are often cheaper than purchasing a normal SR-22 policy, since it only protects you—the driver—and does not cover the car you are driving.
+You may need to file for an SR-22 to reinstate your driving privileges in Tennessee even if you don't own a vehicle or have one registered to you.
+This could happen if you get a DUI while driving a car that belonged to someone else, or if you sold your car while your license was suspended.

 SR-22 forms are issued directly from your insurance company to the Tennessee DOS.
 You won't need to fill out the form yourself; simply notify your insurance company that you need one.

 Most major car insurance companies in Tennessee offer SR-22 insurance policies.
-However, your insurance company may cancel your policy once your license is suspended, and it may not offer to reinstate your coverage now that you're considered a high-risk driver.
+However, your insurance company may cancel your policy once your license is suspended, and it may not offer to reinstate your coverage once you're considered a high-risk driver.

-Even if your current insurer didn't cancel your policy when your license was suspended, you should be especially thorough and shop around to find the cheapest SR-22 insurance.
-You may find the best quote at an insurer that specializes in SR-22 policies, like Acceptance Auto Insurance, as opposed to a mainstream insurance insurance company that also offers SR-22 coverage, like GEICO or Progressive.
+Even if your current insurer didn't cancel your policy when your license was suspended, you should be thorough and shop around to find the cheapest SR-22 insurance.
+You may find the best quote at an insurer that specializes in SR-22 policies, like Acceptance Auto Insurance, as opposed to a mainstream insurance company that also offers SR-22 coverage, like Geico or Progressive.

 You must wait until the Tennessee DOS has received your SR-22 before you can apply to have your license reinstated and you can drive again.
 You can check the status of your SR-22, as well as your license reinstatement, at the Tennessee DOS website.

 SR-22 forms are required in Tennessee for up to five years after your license is suspended.
 However, if you have an SR-22 for a continuous three-year period, you can ask to have the SR-22 requirement removed.
-At this point, your insurance rates may decrease, although likely not to the same amount you were paying before your conviction.
+At this point, your insurance rates may decrease, although likely not to the same amount you were paying before your license was suspended.

-It's crucial that you not allow your SR-22 insurance to lapse at any point.
-If your policy is canceled or lapses, your insurance company will notify the Tennessee DOS, your license will be suspended again and you will have to start the SR-22 process over again.
+Don't let your SR-22 insurance lapse.
+If your policy is canceled or lapses, your insurance company will notify the Tennessee DOS, your license will be suspended again and you’ll have to restart the SR-22 process.

 Alternatively, you can choose to simply wait out Tennessee's five-year SR-22 requirement period by not reinstating your license, although you would not be able to legally drive a car during that time.